 Wales is home to many important low-carbon energy projects, including Britain’s fastest supply of energy at Electric Mountain, one of the largest off-shore wind farms in the world, and over 120 community energy schemes.

-Join us in Swansea to find out how the energy we use affects the natural world and discover promising pathways to a clean, safe and sustainable energy future.
+BBC Wales's Rachael Garside hosted a discussion to find out how the energy we use affects the natural world and discovered promising pathways to a clean, safe and sustainable energy future.

-This event is part of You and the Planet, a series exploring global environmental issues with world-renowned speakers from science, business, politics and more.
+This event was part of You and the Planet, a series exploring global environmental issues with world-renowned speakers from science, business, politics and more.

 Watch the series live on YouTube and join the conversation at #YouAndThePlanet.